-One of the biggest game changers to spot instances are spot fleets.
-I mentioned how you could save 60%-90% when you take advantage of spot instance pricing in: How Does Spot Pricing Work?
+One of the biggest game-changers to spot instances are spot fleets.
+I mentioned how you could save 50%-90% when you take advantage of spot instance pricing in: How Does Spot Pricing Work?
 Spot fleets is where things get even more interesting.
-With normal spot instance request, you place a bid for a specific instance type in one specific AZ and hope you get it.
+With a normal spot instance request, you place a bid for a specific instance type in one specific AZ and hope you get it.
 With spot fleets, you can request a variety of different instance types that meet your requirements.
 Additionally, you can spread your spot fleet bet across multiple AZs to increase the likelihood of getting your instance fulfilled.
 It’s like playing rollette and being able to bet a single chip on multiple numbers.
 Insanely cool!
-The method obviously dramatically increases the chances of you getting instances available at your spot bid price.
-Like I said, game changer.
+The method dramatically increases the chances of you getting instances available at your spot bid price.
+Like I said, game-changer.

 m5.xlarge instances have